-Age readings used for the assessment were restricted to otoliths sampled in 2014-2021; these were processed and aged at the Falkland Islands Fisheries Department (FIFD) and were considered the most reliable toothfish age estimates available (Lee 2014, 2015, 2016, 2017, 2018, 2019, 2020; Lee and Le Luherne 2023).
-Since the last assessment (Skeljo et al. 2023), an additional 225 age readings belonging to otoliths collected in 2021 became available; otoliths collected in 2022 and 2023 are yet to be processed.
-In total, 3,089 toothfish age estimates belonging to longline fisheries and 3,170 age estimates belonging to trawl fisheries were used to construct two corresponding age-length keys: ALK{LONGLINE} and ALK{TRAWL}.
-Next, the length-frequency distribution of 149,331 toothfish randomly sampled in 1988-2023 was split between the corresponding fisheries or surveys.
-Age was assigned to each fish by the conditional probability of the appropriate age-length key: ALK{LONGLINE} for longline fisheries and ALK{TRAWL} for calamari fishery, finfish fishery, and surveys.
-Ages \geq 31 years were assigned to a plus group.
+Age readings used for the assessment were restricted to otoliths sampled in 2014-2023; these were processed and aged at the Falkland Islands Fisheries Department (FIFD) and were considered the most reliable toothfish age estimates available (Lee 2014, 2015, 2016, 2017, 2018, 2019, 2020; Lee and Le Luherne 2023; Le Luherne 2025a, 2025b).
+Since the last assessment (Skeljo and Winter 2024), an additional 477 age readings belonging to otoliths collected in 2022 and 480 readings belonging to otoliths collected in 2023 became available; otoliths collected in 2024 are yet to be processed.
+In total, 3,726 toothfish age estimates belonging to longline fisheries and 3,490 age estimates belonging to trawl fisheries were used to construct two corresponding age-length keys: ALKLONGLINE and ALKTRAWL.
+Next, the length-frequency distribution of 174,363 toothfish randomly sampled in 1988-2024 was split between the corresponding fisheries or surveys.
+Age was assigned to each fish by the conditional probability of the appropriate age-length key: ALKLONGLINE for longline fisheries and ALKTRAWL for calamari fishery, finfish fishery, and trawl surveys.
+Ages ≥31 years were assigned to a plus group.
 Then, fish counts-at-age were catch-raised per haul (i.e. multiplied by the catch/sample weight ratio in each observed haul), aggregated per year and fishery, and converted to proportions-at-age.
-For calamari trawl fishery, CAA data up to 2008 were considered unrepresentative and thus excluded from the analysis (Skeljo and Winter 2020, 2021).
-The ageing error was accounted for by deriving an error misclassification matrix from a normal distribution with CV = 0.1.
-The CAA data were assumed independently multinomially distributed about the model-predicted CAA.
+CAA data for the calamari trawl fishery up to 2008 were considered unrepresentative and thus excluded from the analysis (Skeljo and Winter 2021).
+Ageing error was applied to the observed CAA by assuming that true ages are normally distributed around read ages with CV = 0.1, and accounted for in the model via a misclassification matrix.
+The CAA data were assumed to be independently multinomially distributed about the model-predicted CAA.

 A consideration in integrated models is to ensure that the observations are given appropriate weights in the objective function.
-The CAA data were weighted via effective sample sizes, estimated by a two-stage weighting approach: in stage 1 the weights appropriate for the observation error are assigned outside the model, and in stage 2 those weights are adjusted within the model to allow for process error (Francis 2011).
-In our assessment, in stage 1 the effective sample sizes were calculated based on the data fit to the multinomial distribution, using the function neff.obs from R package DataWeighting (Francis 2013).
-The initial model fit was then run, and the information from that run was used in the stage 2 adjustment of the effective sample sizes, multiplying them by a weighting factor calculated as:
+The CAA data were weighted via effective sample sizes, estimated by a two-stage weighting approach: in stage 1, the weights appropriate for the observation error are assigned outside the model, and in stage 2, those weights are adjusted within the model to allow for process error (Francis 2011).
+In our assessment, in stage 1, the effective sample sizes were given by the number of unique hauls sampled.
+The initial model fit was then run, and the information from that run was used in the stage 2 adjustment of the effective sample sizes, multiplying them by a weighting factor calculated according to Method TA1.8 (Francis 2011):

-$$w_j = \frac{1}{var_i \left[(O{ij} - E{ij}) / \sqrt{(v{ij} / N{ij})} \right]}$$ where N{ij} is the number of multinomial cells, O{ij} is the observed proportions for age class i in year j, E{ij} is the expected proportions, and v{ij} is the variance of the expected age distribution (Method TA1.8 in Francis 2011).
+$$w_f = \frac{1}{var\left[\left(\bar{O}{fy} - \bar{E}{fy}\right)/\sqrt{\left(v{fy}/N{fy}\right)}\right]}$$

+Where w_f is the weighting factor for fishery (or survey) f, \bar{O}{fy} and \bar{E}{fy} are calculated from the observed and expected proportions-at-age for fishery f in year y, v{fy} is the variance of the expected age distribution for fishery f in year y, and N{fy} is the effective sample size for fishery f in year y defined in stage 1.
 The model was then re-run with the adjusted effective sample sizes (Table 2).